jeremiasrg/packer/README.md

 ## Introduction

 This page is the Packer's documentation.
-Below is possible to verify more about this project.
+Below is possible to see more about this project.

 ## Design Pattern